SyntaxRules/python-starter/README.md

 ## Documentation

 Documentation is inline (like unit tests) and deployed with [Read the Docs](http://python-starter.readthedocs.io/en/latest/).
 When editing code, please include documentation for your changes.
 Add any new files to the `mkdocs.yml` file.
 The documentation is automatically built and installed.

+The documentation is found here: http://python-starter.readthedocs.io/en/latest/

+You can test the docs locally by installing [mkdocs](http://www.mkdocs.org/) and running `mkdocs serve` in the root directory of the project source.
+This will launch a server locally that you can use to view what the docs will look like when deployed.
+The pages update automatically when changes are made.

+You can add a page to the documentation by editing the *mkdocs.yml* file in the source repo.
+See [Adding Pages](http://www.mkdocs.org/#adding-pages).